dobarkorisnik/PryziPricer/PryziPricer/README.txt

 This file contain instructions how to run this application and how to run tests.

--First You need to load db backup files in postgresql DB server -Open cmd
+-First You need to load db backup files in postgresql DB server (Backups are in PostgresqlDB folder in the project) -Open cmd
 -Change path in cmd to folder in which this application is downloaded -Write this in cmd "grails run-app"